ForNeVeR/msdn-delocalizer/README.md

 Build
 -----
-To compile Chrome plugin in the `dist` directory, use
+To compile Chrome plugin into the `build/dest` directory, use

 ```console
 $ npm ci --skip-scripts